 The preliminary financial information above reflects estimates based only on preliminary information available to us as of the date of this prospectus.
 We have provided estimates because these results are preliminary and subject to change.
 Our actual results will not be finalized until after we complete our normal quarter-end accounting procedures, including the execution of our internal control over financial reporting.
 These estimates reflect our management's best estimate of the impact of events during this quarter.
-Accordingly, you should not place undue reliance on these preliminary estimates, which should not be viewed as a substitute for full interim financial statements prepared in accordance with IFRS.
+Accordingly, you should not place undue reliance on these preliminary estimates, which should not be viewed as a substitute for full interim financial statements prepared in accordance with IFRS Accounting Standards.

-These preliminary results for the three months ended March 31, 2024 are not necessarily indicative of any future period and actual results may differ materially from those described above.
-You should read this information together with "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited consolidated financial statements and the notes thereto included elsewhere in this prospectus.
+These preliminary results for the three months ended March 31, 2025 are not necessarily indicative of any future period and actual results may differ materially from those described above.
+You should read this information together with "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus and our consolidated financial statements and the notes thereto included in our Form 20-F incorporated by reference into this prospectus.